itnatepena/post-install-config/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 <h1>Configuring osTicket for Efficient Ticket Management</h1>

-This guide illustrates the necessary steps to configure osTicket as a reliable ticketing system for streamlined ticket management.
+## Project Summary

-<h2>Environments and Technologies Used</h2>
+This guide illustrates the configuration of osTicket, a robust ticketing system, with a focus on ensuring efficient ticket management.

-- Microsoft Azure (Virtual Machines/Compute)
+- **Languages Used:** N/A (Configuration guide for osTicket).
-- Remote Desktop Connection
+- **Environments Used:** Microsoft Azure (Virtual Machines/Compute) for hosting the Windows 10 Pro virtual machine.
-- osTicket
+- **Technology/Applications/Services Used:** Microsoft Azure, Remote Desktop Connection, and osTicket.

-<h2>Operating Systems Used</h2>
+## Technologies Used

-- Windows 10 Pro (21H2)
+- **Operating System:** Windows 10 Pro (21H2).

 <h2>Configuration Steps</h2>